WalkerMao/walkermao.github.io/_posts/2020-06-07-max-entropy.md

 ## Principle of Maximum Entropy

 Bayesian methods usually need to assume the prior distribution.
-Naturally we want to avoid inadvertently assuming more knowledge than we actually have, and the **principle of maximum entropy** is the technique for doing this, which states that the probability distribution which best represents the current state of knowledge is the one with largest entropy.
+Naturally we want to avoid inadvertently assuming more knowledge than we actually have, and the **principle of maximum entropy** is the technique for doing this, which states that **the probability distribution which best represents the current state of knowledge is the one with largest entropy**.

 Suppose the outcomes of random variable $X$ are $$\mathcal{X}=\{x_i\}_{i=1}^n$$, then entropy is $$H(X)=-\sum_{i=1}^n P(x_i) \log_b P(x_i)$$. (*Common values of the logarithm base $b$ are $2$, and the corresponding units of entropy are the bits for $$b=2$$*).
 Now we want to estimate the probabilities $$P(x_1),P(x_2),\cdots,P(x_n)$$ given $m$ constraints $$\sum_{i=1}^n P(x_i)g_j(x_i)=E\left[g_j(X)\right], j=1,2,\cdots,m$$, where $$g_j(x_i)$$ and $$E\left[g_j(X)\right]$$ are all known for each $$i,j$$.